no-name2023/reproducible-research_homework/README.md

 ii) A random seed is a starting point used in random number generating algorithms.
 It is an initial value provided to a random number generator (RNG) to ensure the sequence it produces is reproducible.
 It can also be used in psuedorandom number generators (PRNG) which produce a sequence of values that appear to be random according to specified statistical tests.
 If you start with the same random seed in a RNG or a PRNG you will generate the same sequence of numbers.
 This works because a random number generating program or algorithm uses a seed to produce a sequence of numbers, so if the seed is the same the sequence will always come out the same.
 If a different seed is used then the sequence of numbers produced will be different.
 Using a fixed seed ensures reproducibility which is important when the same sequence of random numbers is needed.

+iii)

+iv) Path to image of changes made to code code.edits.png

 ## Instructions